Topsideboss2/aws-bootcamp-cruddur-2023/journal/week1.md

 I was able to launch an instance and pull my repo and install docker and run my containers

+Also changed directory to `frontend-react` and run the command `npm i`

 Running on Termius:

 ![](../_docs/assets/AWSInstanceCruddur.png)